34.5KV Electrical Reliability

 Markets: Federal Government

 The Station receives power from two Commonwealth Edison 138kV transmission lines with two 20 MVA 138/34.5kV step-down transformers that supply two 34.5kV sub-transmission loop feeders.
-The scope of work called for the improvement of reliability of the electric power system by adding automatic loop segment sectionalizing, communications assisted relay protection, and SCADA monitoring and control to all the existing loop segments and to a new loop segment.
-The design added vacuum circuit breakers at three substations so that each loop segment in the double sub-transmission loop has a 34.5kV breaker at each end.
-In its final configuration, the double 34.5kV sub-transmission loop will have eight step-down substations connected in a double loop configuration using nine 34.5kV line segments.
-Bath also designed new single-mode fiber optic communications links between the substations for breaker status, and to control and assist schemes.
+The scope of work called for the improvement of reliability of the electric power system.
+The improvements included adding automatic loop segment sectionalizing, communications assisted relay protection, and SCADA monitoring and control to all of the existing loop segments and to a new loop segment.
+Bath’s design added vacuum circuit breakers at three substations resulting in each loop segment in the double sub-transmission loop having a 34.5kV breaker at each end.
+In its final configuration, the double 34.5kV sub-transmission loop has eight step-down substations connected in a double loop configuration using nine 34.5kV line segments.
+In addition, Bath also designed new single-mode fiber optic communications links between the substations for breaker status and to control and assist schemes.

 - Automatic loop segment sectionalizing of the 34.5KV sub-transmission loop

 - Communications assisted relay protection.

 - SCADA monitoring and control to each of nine total loop segments